 Animal Health Certificate Duration of Validity

 The Animal Health Certificate is valid for 4 months for onward travel within the EU and/or re-entry to the UK.
 Your pet will need a new Animal Health Certificate each time that you leave the UK.

 Certificate of Treatment for Tapeworms

-For pets staying abroad for longer, the treatment must be administered by a foreign vet and the required details recorded in your pet’s passport (sections VII).
+For pets staying abroad for longer, the treatment must be administered by a foreign vet and the required details recorded in the Animal Health Certificate (or your pet’s EU passport, sections VII).
 You must not administer the treatment yourself.
 The vet will charge for this service.
-The DEFRA website has a link to the French Yellow Pages which may help you to locate a veterinary surgeon in France.
 The tapeworm treatment must be administered each time that your pet travels.

 Every effort has been made to ensure that the information contained herein is accurate.
-However, Priory Lodge Veterinary Group cannot accept any responsibility for the information provided.
+However, Priory Lodge Vets cannot accept any responsibility for the information provided.
 Legislation may change considerably in the future, please contact DEFRA to confirm this information before travelling.